Substation Design Engineer Jobs in USA with Visa Sponsorship

 What visa options exist beyond H-1B for this role?

 Australian citizens can pursue the E-3 visa, which has no lottery and allows year-round applications.
-Canadian and Mexican nationals may qualify under TN status if their degree is in electrical engineering.
+Canadian and Mexican nationals may qualify under TN visa status if their degree is in electrical engineering.
 O-1A is available for engineers with documented extraordinary ability.
 Applicants with a job offer from a cap-exempt institution can file H-1B petitions outside the annual lottery entirely.

 How long does H-1B approval typically take for a substation engineer position?